-In addition to maximising customer income Organised by the National Housing Maintenance Federation (NHMF), these through the Money Matters Team, we have worked jointly with Northumbrian Water since awards recognise the achievements of housing organisations within the social the introduction of their hardship fund in April 2018.
+In addition to maximising customer income through the Money Matters Team, we have worked jointly with Northumbrian Water since awards recognise the achievements of the introduction of their hardship fund in April 2018.
 To date the team has made 397 referrals housing sector.
-We were delighted to win and has accessed in excess of £13,500 from the 'Best Customer Impact' category for our the fund to support tenants.
-Something Not Quite Right initiative.
+We were delighted to win and has accessed in excess of £13.500 from the fund to support tenants.

-Gentoo offers a range of tenancy support Cash Collection Following consultation and consideration of services to customers in addition to the the footfall at the local area housing offices Money Matters Team.
-These services provide a decision was made to close the Southwick independent living support to vulnerable people across the area.
-A cost value exercise and Houghton cash office facilities from April has recently been completed, the findings of 2019.
-This has released resource capacity which support Gentoo's investment in these which has been redeployed into other priority services as they contributed to improved business areas. outcomes for both customers and the business, helping customers sustain their tenancies.
+Gentoo offers a range of tenancy support services to customers in addition to the Money Matters Team.
+These services provide independent living support to vulnerable people across the area.
+A cost value exercise has recently been completed, the findings of which support Gentoo's investment in these services as they contributed to improved outcomes for both customers and the business, helping customers sustain their tenancies.